John Logie Baird: Death

 From December 1944, Logie Baird lived at 1 Station Road, Bexhill-on-Sea, East Sussex, he later died there on 14 June 1946 after suffering a stroke in February.
 The house was demolished in 2007 and the site is now occupied by apartments named Baird Court.
 Logie Baird is buried beside his parents in Helensburgh Cemetery, Argyll, Scotland.

 Honours and portrayals

 Australian television's Logie Awards were named in honour of John Logie Baird's contribution to the invention of the television.

-Baird became the only deceased subject of This Is Your Life when he was honoured by Eamonn Andrews at the BBC Television Theatre in 1957.
+Baird became the only posthumous subject of This Is Your Life when he was honoured by Eamonn Andrews at the BBC Television Theatre in 1957.

-He was played by Michael Gwynn (and also by Andrew Irvine, who played him as a boy) in the 1957 TV film A Voice in Vision and by Robert McIntosh in the 1986 TV drama The Fools on the Hill.

 In 2014, the Society of Motion Picture and Television Engineers (SMPTE) inducted Logie Baird into The Honor Roll, which "posthumously recognizes individuals who were not awarded Honorary Membership during their lifetimes but whose contributions would have been sufficient to warrant such an honor".

-On 26 January 2016, the search engine Google released a Google Doodle to mark the 90th anniversary of Logie Baird's first public demonstration of live television.
+In 2023, John MacKay portrayed John Logie Baird in both the ITV series Nolly and the Doctor Who episode "The Giggle".

+Legacy

+In 2013, Historic Environment Scotland awarded a plaque to commemorate Logie Baird.
+It can be found in Helensburgh.